-Centro Cultural Center, Cecut, embodies the classic artistry and culture of Mexico and is true icon of Tijuana.
+Centro Cultural Center, Cecut, embodies the classic artistry and culture of Mexico and is a true icon of Tijuana.
 Dating back to as old as 1982, the Centro cultural center reflects the true essence of the blend of contemporary and historical. .The Centro Cultural Tijuana (Cecut) occupies three buildings of the most distinctive and unique architecture in Mexico with facilities like scenic theater, which has a room for around a thousand visitors and it is mostly used for private concerts and plays, lecture rooms, video room, café, and a bookshop.
 There are several spaces for temporary small exhibits.

 Exhibitions in Tijuana

 Don’t miss out on the vibrant demonstrations that the Cecut holds annually.
-Each year Cecut holds numerous dance, guitar, theatre, literature, poetry and folk festivals, large concerts, visual art exhibits, conferences and cultural events among others.
+Each year Cecut holds numerous dance, guitar, theatre, literature, poetry and folk festivals, large concerts, visual art exhibits, conferences, and cultural events among others.

 Museums in Tijuana